TE-YoshinoriOota/Spresense-Tech-Seminar-Basic/README.md

 The licensens of the contents:

-Source codes are under LGPL V2.1
+- Source codes are under LGPL V2.1

-The text and the dataset for the neural network console are CC-BY-SA
+- The textbook and the datasets for the neural network console are CC-BY-SA